 Step 9: Always Reinvest Your Dividends

-While not all companies on the stock market pay dividends, many do.
-For those unaware, dividends allow publicly-owned companies to distribute some of their profits to stockholders.
+While not all company's on the stock market pay dividends, many do.
+For those unaware, dividends allow publicly-owned company's to distribute some of their profits to stockholders.
 This allows you to earn supplemental income on top of your capital gains.

 In most cases, dividend-paying stocks will make a distribution every three months.
 For example, if Nike pays a dividend of $0.88 per share in Q1 and you hold 20 stocks - you will receive a payment of $17.60.
 This will be forwarded to the brokerage site that you are holding the stocks.